calebjmatthews/endless-desert/concept.md

   [X] Disable Study button when no resources to be studied [X] Shining navbar icon when quest can be completed, trader is waiting to be let in, fortuity exists [X] Improved ordering of equipment
-  [ ] On equipment selection, show current leader equipping [ ] De-equip existing leader if new leader dons equipment [ ] Nerf cooking value (7/m give 50% value?)
+  [X] On equipment selection, show current leader equipping [ ] Equipment selection in equipment tab
+  [ ] De-equip existing leader if new leader dons equipment [ ] Nerf cooking value (7/m give 50% value?)
   [ ] Repeatable research to translate a poem